 If you are ending your marriage or suing for custody of a child born outside of marriage, you should know about Ohio’s guidelines for determining court-ordered custody and parenting time arrangements.
 It is wise to proceed very carefully with advice from a family law attorney when dealing with these issues.

 Q: My spouse and I are divorcing in Ohio.
 How will the court determine which of us will have custody of our children?

 A: Ohio recognizes two custodial arrangements: sole custody and shared parenting.
 The difference between the two is the decision-making rights of the parents.
 In a sole custody arrangement, one parent makes decisions and takes action about the care and welfare of the child, including: medical care, obtaining health insurance, enrolling the child in school, and making decisions about extracurricular activities and religious upbringing.
-In a shared parenting situation, both parents have the same legal right to make final decisions for the children.
+In a shared parenting situation, both parents have the same legal right to discuss and make final decisions for the children.

 Many Ohio courts begin by presuming that most cases will result in shared parenting, where both parents are actively involved in making major decisions for their children, particularly if the children are older or if the parents made joint decisions about the children before divorce or custody litigation.

-Ohio law says that a court must look at the “best interests of the children” to determine whether sole custody or shared parenting is appropriate.
-The court takes into consideration many factors.
-Some are: 1) the wishes of each parent and the children; 2) how comfortable the children are in each parent’s home, school or community; 3) whether one parent has withheld the children from the other parent; 4) whether the parents have difficulty communicating about decisions affecting the children; 5) the mental and physical health of the parents and the children; 6) whether one parent is planning to move (especially if the move is far away or out of state); and 7) the recommendation of a guardian ad litem involved in the case.
+Ohio courts consider the “best interests of the children” to determine whether sole custody or shared parenting is appropriate.
+The court takes into consideration many factors, including: 1) the wishes of each parent and the children; 2) how comfortable the children are in each parent’s home, school or community; 3) whether one parent has withheld the children from the other parent; 4) whether the parents have difficulty communicating about decisions affecting the children; 5) the mental and physical health of the parents and the children; 6) whether one parent is planning to move (especially if the move is far away or out of state); and 7) the recommendation of a guardian ad litem involved in the case.

 Q: What are our options for setting a parenting time schedule?